 Yes, you can bring alcohol on a plane in your carry-on bags, the TSA permits the bottle packaging to be 3.4oz or 100ml.
 This instruction states that any single container of alcohol must be no larger than 3.4oz/100ml.
 Conversely, alcohol over 70% ABV or 140 proof is not acceptable.
 The important thing is the size of the bottle and the packing.
 If you want to bring it safely you must pack it safely in a plastic or transparent bag.

 Can you bring alcohol in checked bags on a plane?

 Bring alcohol in checked bags is a complicated process.
 The first thing is the alcohol should be unopened and present in actual retail packing.
 If the alcohol is a lesser amount of 24% ABV or 48 proof, then there is no limit.
 It includes mostly beers and wine.

 If the alcohol is exceeding to 24% but not more than 70% ABV (48-140 proof), you are limited to 5 liters (1.3 gallons).
 If the alcohol is over 70% ABV or over 140 proof, it isn’t allowed in either your carry-on or checked baggage.

 How to Pack Alcohol in Checked Luggage?

-During packing of alcohol primarily check the bottle seal and size restrictions.
+During the packing of alcohol primarily check the bottle seal and size restrictions.
 The bottles should not be breakable.
 The best thing is to bring a wine case because the luggage handlers are not safe.
-You could also pack a bottle of liquor private a dry bag which can be valuable for packing more than just wine.
+You could also pack a bottle of liquor privately in a dry bag which can be valuable for packing more than just wine.
 Put the bottle in a bag made of plastic.
 Wrap the bag in cushioned layers of soft clothing.
 Place that roll bottle of wine in the middle of your bag.

 How much alcohol can you bring on a plane?